nicholasHespe/OnshapeBulkExportConfigurations/README.md

-# Onshape Bulk Export Part Studio Configurations
+# Onshape Bulk Export Configurations

-This script uses the Onshape API to export all part studio configurations as STLs to an out/ directory.
+This script uses the Onshape API to export all configurations to an out/ directory.

+Credit to ([ZimengXiong](https://github.com/ZimengXiong)), project was based on their repo https://github.com/ZimengXiong/OnshapeBulkExportConfigurations

 Git clone/download the repository